wkhattak/Finding-Lane-Lines/writeup.md

-# **Finding Lane Lines on the Road**
+# Project Writeup: Finding Lane Lines

+## Overview

+This writeup reflects upon the "Finding Lane Line" project by explaining how the image processing pipeline works, identifying any shortcomings and proposing potential improvements.

-## Writeup Template
+## Project Goals

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The main goals of the **Finding Lane Line** project are:

-* Make a pipeline that finds lane lines on the road
+1. Development of a code pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+2. Reflection on the above pipeline in the form of a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

-### Reflection
+## Reflection

+###Pipeline

+My image processing pipeline consisted of 8 steps as follows:

+1. Reading in an image
+2. Filtering out any non-white and non-yellow pixels
+3. Converting images to Gray scale
+4. Performing edge detection on Gray scale image
+5. Applying a mask on the detected edges so that only the area where the left/right lanes appear is kept
+6. Applying Hough transformation to identify lines
+7. Finding which lines belong to left lane lines and which lines belong to right lane lines from the previous step
+8. Finally extrapolating these left/right lines to get the a pair of left/right lane lines drawn on the original image.

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...